awesome-schedule/plannable/docs/Backend Specification.md

 }
 ```

-The backend should redirect to plannable with the authorization code and the previous state attached onto the url
+The backend should redirect to plannable with the authorization code and the previous state attached onto the url.

 ```
 https://plannable.org?code=...&state=...